Dragon Tree Cape Blend 2016

-This warm and rich ruby red wine shows great complexity on the nose.
-There is a mixture of rich dark fruit, cigar box and minty aroma’s with the wood well balanced.
+There is a mixture of rich dark fruit, cigar box and minty aroma’s with well balanced wood.
 Sweet and spicy undertones gives this wine great depth.

-This wine is well balanced on the pallet showing fresh and crisp acidity.
-The middle pallet shows an explosion of fruit, leaving a lingering aftertaste.
+This wine is well balanced on the palate showing fresh and crisp acidity.
+The middle palate shows an explosion of fruit, leaving a lingering aftertaste.

 - Double Gold 2014 Michelangelo International Wine Awards

 - Silver 2014 Mundus Vini International Wine Awards